dendriel/config-creator-front/README.md

 Provider the front-end for the Config Creator solution.

 Config Creator is a software that allows to draw customized templates of configuration and create configuration based on these templates.

-Features:
+## Features

-- CRUD for templates that can include base types (text, textArea, number, toggle and list);
+- CRUD for templates that can include base types (text, textArea, number, toggle and list) and other templates;
-- Create projects that includes Items and Collections of resources;
+- Create projects that includes resources.
+Resources can be Items or Collections of items;
 - Items can be base types and/or templates;
 - Collections are lists of base types or templates.